heyitsaamir/blog/_posts/branded-types.md

 }
 ```

 In this example, `convertToDate` takes in an isoString and converts it to a date object.
 This is an extremely common operation in javascript.
-Many APIs will return json results with iso dates typed as strings and it's the responsbility of the client to convert the value to a `Date` object if the client needs to use it as a date.
-The `convertToDate` function here takes _any_ string as an input which can lead to a false sense of security that the code we're writing is unsafe.
+Many APIs will return json results with iso dates typed as strings and it's the responsibility of the client to convert the value to a `Date` object if the client needs to use it as a date.
+The `convertToDate` function here takes _any_ string as an input which can lead to a false sense of security that the code we're writing is safe.
 Take this code for example:

 ```
 const apiDateString: string = '2023-01-01T00:29:32.431Z';